1800s

 olympus estilo memory card camera prototype 1990

-OLYMPUS ESTILO - 1990.
-Prototype memory card camera.
+OLYMPUS ESTILO / CC-1000 - 1990.
+Prototype memory card cameras.
 Popular photography, January 1991, page 55, stated the ESTILO could record 38 images in field mode or 18 in frame mode per card indicating that it was a still video camera, however, others claim that it and the IC Card Camera shown below were digital cameras because they used a memory card.
-The ESTILO was not marketed.
 We believe we were the first digital camera history web site to provide a photo and information concerning this camera.
+NOT MARKETED

 https://books.google.com/books?id=G3D3v_S6X7UC&pg=PA56&lpg=PA56&dq=%22CHINON+S-2000%22&source=bl&ots=UNtlVV4Azz&sig=4H0dSl0oc7jD0Ir2icVCpGJ72Xs&hl=en&sa=